INTERNATIONAL STUDENTS

 STEP 4 – Once the payment is received, we will sent you the LOA draft for review.
 The official LOA document will then be delivered to you via DHL or Email (Softcopy option).
 The official provincial attestation letter (PAL) will be issued once LOA document has been finalized.

-Ground School Early Access Program
+Ground School Early Entry Program

 A ground school Early Entry Program is in place for students who have applied for Letter of Acceptance (LOA) but not arrived in Canada yet.
 Students in such conditions can enroll into the program and gain access to online ground school.
 Ground school hours acquired through early entry program, count towards Transport Canada’s licensing requirements.
 We hope this gives new students a head starts on ground school study before arriving in Canada.
 Learn more about this program at Early Entry Program page.